Spellfire

 Spellfire: Master the Magic is an out-of-print collectible card game (CCG) created by TSR, Inc. and based on their popular Dungeons & Dragons role playing game.
 The game appeared first in April 1994, shortly after the introduction of Magic: The Gathering, in the wake of the success enjoyed by trading card games.
 It was the second CCG to be released, preceding Wizards of the Coast's second CCG Jyhad by two months.
+More than one dozen expansions for the game were released, and the final expansion was released in October 1997.

 History

 After the successful launch of Wizards of the Coast's Magic: The Gathering card game in 1993, TSR entered the fledgling CCG market with their take on a fantasy-themed card game in June 1994.
 Spellfire was designed by Steve Winter, Jim Ward, Dave Cook, and Tim Brown.

 Spellfire used characters, locations, magic items, artifacts, monsters, events, and spells from the intellectual properties of TSR's Dungeons & Dragons gaming worlds.
 However, it faced criticism immediately after release.
 One concern was TSR's use of artwork on Spellfire cards that had already been used on TSR's products like AD&D and Dragon Magazine.
 Another source of debate was Spellfires use of completely different game mechanics.

+Spellfire Reference Guide: Volume 1 and Spellfire Reference Guide: Volume 2 were also published as resources for players.